 After 40 minutes, switch off the stove and let it stands for another 10 minutes before serving.

-9. Use saffron for improve the flavor and aroma
+9. Use saffron to improve the flavor and aroma

 Saffron is an expensive herb, which renders fragrance to the biryani.
 You can do without it if you do not have saffron.